nanditha16/Python/src/DS_Algo/README.md

     - “I compute the maximum path sum with a post-order DFS that returns each node’s max gain to its parent.
 For a node, I take left_gain = max(dfs(left), 0) and right_gain = max(dfs(right), 0)—dropping negative branches.
 The best path through this node is val + left_gain + right_gain; I update a global max_path_sum with that.
 The value I return upward is val + max(left_gain, right_gain) since a parent can only extend one side.
 This visits each node once: O(n) time, O(h) space for recursion (h = tree height).”
     - Time: O(n) — each node is visited once.
     - Space: O(h) — recursion stack, where h is the height of the tree.

+## *** IMPORTNAT***
+29. cloneGraph(self, node: Optional['Node']) -> Optional['Node']: deep copy (clone) of the graph.
+    - “I clone an undirected graph with DFS + a hash map.
+The map visited stores the mapping original → clone to avoid re-cloning and to handle cycles.
+On visiting a node: if it’s already in visited, return its clone; otherwise create a clone, record it, then recursively clone each neighbor and append to the clone’s neighbors.
+This guarantees every node is copied once and preserves all edges.
+Time: O(V+E).
+Space: O(V) for the map, plus O(V) recursion stack in the worst case.
+(Can do the same with BFS to avoid deep recursion.)”
+    - Time Complexity: O(N+E) where N is the number of nodes and E is the number of edges.
+    - Space Complexity: O(N) — for the visited dictionary and recursion stack.